GLARE: A Dataset for Traffic Sign Detection in Sun Glare: Introduction

-\textbf{Organization.} The rest of the paper is organized as follows: Section II summarizes the existing related work of traffic sign datasets and the cutting-edge object detection models.
+\textbf{Organization.} The rest of the paper is organized as follows: Section II summarizes the existing related work of traffic sign datasets and cutting-edge object detection {architectures}.
 Section III details the dataset including its collection, annotation, and statistics.
-Section IV reports the experiments to check the testing performance of the mainstream traffic sign detection algorithms with and without GLARE in the training phase.
-Section V concludes the paper. \footnote{GLARE is available at {https://github.com/NicholasCG/GLARE\_Dataset}. }
+Section IV reports the experiments to check the testing performance of the mainstream {object} detection {architectures} with {both partially and entirely} and without the GLARE dataset in the training phase.
+Section V concludes the paper {and suggests ideas for future research.}